 The Town of Three Rivers recognizes the threat of rising sea levels as a result of a changing climate.
-Sea levels are generally expected to rise approximately 15 centimetres from their current elevations over 20 years, and 80 centimetres by 2100.
+Sea levels are generally expected to rise approximately 15 centimetres (.49 ft.) from their current elevations over 20 years, and 80 centimetres (2.6 ft.) by 2100.
 The rising sea levels presents a threat to public safety and property through flooding damage, erosion impacts, loss of protective vegetation, and saltwater intrusion into groundwater.

-- To adapt to changing conditions and ensure public health and safety, development shall be prohibited in the Rising Sea Level Impact Overlay, as shown on Schedule B. - The Town of Three Rivers will consider increased potential for erosion as a result of climate change and rising sea levels when evaluating applications for devleopment adjacent to coastal shorelines. - 3) To maintain public safety, applications to expand existing development within the Rising Sea Level Impact Overlay shall be required to demonstrate that: - a) The expansion is designed to not reduce the setback of the building to the shoreline; - b) The expansion does not exceed 50 percent of the floor area of the existing building; - The expansion does not add any dwelling units or bedrooms to the building; and - d) The expansion will not result in any drainage or erosion impacts that may further exacerbate the hazard.
+- To adapt to changing conditions and ensure public health and safety, development shall take into account the Rising Sea Level Impact Overlay, as shown on Schedule B. - 2) The Town of Three Rivers will consider increased potential for erosion as a result of climate change and rising sea levels when evaluating applications for development adjacent to coastal shorelines. - 3) To maintain public safety, applications for new and to expand existing development within the Rising Sea Level Impact Overlay shall be required to demonstrate that: - a) The new or expanded building is designed to not reduce the setback of the building to the shoreline; - b) The expansion does not exceed 50 percent of the floor area of the existing building; - c) The expansion does not add any dwelling units or bedrooms to the building; and - d) The new or expanded building will not result in any drainage or erosion impacts that may further exacerbate the hazard.